korcankaraokcu/PINCE/CONTRIBUTING.md

 # Documentation
 We use Google style documentation and type hints.
 A good example would be `get_breakpoints_in_range` function in [debugcore.py](./libpince/debugcore.py).
 Root folder of libpince has 100% documentation coverage so a pull request regarding libpince has to be documented.
 For other places, it's enough to document the parts you think that'd be confusing to read later on.
 You are not obliged to document everything in other places as we are also quite lax with it

 We use Sphinx to automatically generate html files from the docs and napoleon extension to convert Google style docs to reStructuredText.
 To test locally, `cd` into the [docs](./docs) directory and execute `sh install_sphinx.sh`.
 This will install Sphinx and its extensions within the venv.
 After this, You can modify [source files](./docs/source) and then build html files with `sh build_html.sh` to test your changes.
 To create source files for multiple modules automatically, `sphinx-apidoc` can be used.
-For single modules, you can edit the source files manually (like I did with `guiutils`)
+For single modules, you can edit the source files manually

 [build_docs.yml](.github/workflows/build_docs.yml) workflow is responsible for automatic html generation, it gets triggered automatically whenever there's a new release or manually whenever necessary.
 The workflow generates files within the `gh-pages` branch.
 It's an orphaned branch so it can be deleted without affecting the history